Agree with our rating?

 Under 5 BBB Complaints

 Datalink Bankcard Services has been an accredited business of the Better Business Bureau since 2006 and currently has an “A+” rating.
 Datalink’s alternate business name of “Main Street Processing” also has a BBB page and is not currently BBB accredited with an “A+” rating.
-2 complaints were filed across the profiles within the last 36 months.
-Both complaints were resolved to the satisfaction of the merchant.
+3 complaints were filed across the profiles within the last 36 months.

-In addition to the 2 complaints posted to Datalink Bankcard’s two separate BBB profiles, the company has also received 4 informal reviews between them.
+In addition to the 3 complaints posted to Datalink Bankcard’s two separate BBB profiles, the company has also received 5 informal reviews between them.
 2 of the current reviews are positive in tone and the remaining 3 are negative.
-A recent negative review was left by a merchant alleging conduct that is emblematic of slamming tactics:
+A recent negative review was left by a client alleging conduct that is emblematic of slamming tactics:

 A “C” Performance